The Pros and Cons of the Dukan Diet

 From a health point of view following a high protein diet like the Dukan Diet can produce a number of different side effects

-- High Cholesterol – although losing weight usually helps lower your cholesterol levels in the long term if you chose your protein sources predominately from high cholesterol foods such as red meat and eggs your cholesterol levels may increase.
+- High Cholesterol – although losing weight usually helps lower your cholesterol levels in the long term if you chose your protein sources predominantly from high cholesterol foods such as red meat and eggs your cholesterol levels may increase.

 - Gout – a high protein diet is just one of many factors that can lead to you suffering from gout.
 Other things such as your family history, age, gender and level of alcohol consumption also influence whether you are likely to suffer.